Sanji (One Piece): One Piece manga

 Eventually, Sanji becomes infamous as "Black Leg" Sanji (黒脚のサンジ, Kuro Ashi no Sanji) from his misadventures with the Straw Hats; a poorly drawn bounty poster resembling an individual named Duval, leading to conflict between the two; Sanji displays kindness by rearranging his facial expression.
 In Thriller Bark, he offers to give up his life in exchange for Luffy's.
 While training for a period of two years in Emporio Ivankov's Kamabakka Queendom (カマバッカ王国, Kamabakka Ōkoku), he develops the Sky Walk (Sukai Wōku), a variant of the Six Powers (六式, Rokushiki) technique Moonwalk (月歩, Geppo), which allows him to essentially run through air.
+After the crew reunites, and travel to Fish-Man Island, Sanji has a nosebleed eruption that leaves him in a critical state.
+He is saved via a blood donation from Splash and Splatter, and later defeats Wadatsumi of the Sun Pirates.
+After the crew are separated in Punk Hazard, Sanji meets Kin'emon, a samurai of Wano Country, and is placed in Nami's body by Trafalgar Law.
+He helps find the rest of Kin'emon's body, is returned to his original body, and fights Vergo before the latter has to leave.
+In Dressrosa, Sanji becomes enamored with Donquixote Pirate member Viola, and his kind words lead to her switching sides.
+Law saves Sanji from being killed by Doflamingo, and Sanji leaves with half the crew for Zou.

 In Zou, Sanji is forced into an arranged marriage with the daughter of Big Mom, one of the Four Emperors.
 Sanji decides to leave the crew in order to confront his family and protect the Straw Hats from the Big Mom Pirates.
 The Straw Hats invades the Big Mom Pirates' Empire to save Sanji.
-To his family's surprise, Sanji cared enough to save them from a trap laid out by Big Mom, who seeks their powerful technology, despite their previous abuse.
-After their escape, Sanji is pleased that his bounty exceed's Zoro's, but angered at the inclusion of his surname in the poster.
+Germa 66 places handcuffs on Sanji that will explode his hands in the event he tries leaving, and Judge threatens to kill Zeff if Sanji does not obey.
+When Luffy and Nami catch up to him, Sanji attacks Luffy and proclaims he will not return.
+Sanji decides to go through with marrying Pudding, but discovers the latter and the Big Mom Pirates plan to kill him and his family and take their technology at the wedding.
+After Sanji reconciles with Luffy and confesses that he wants to remain with the crew while also being able to save Zeff and his family, Luffy devises to crash the wedding.
+Sanji protects Pudding during the fallout, his kindness toward her third-eye getting her to switch sides, and frees his family from their binding by Charlotte Perospero.
+His siblings help protect the Straw Hats, and they are chased by a deranged Big Mom craving a wedding cake.
+Sanji bakes a large wedding cake with help from Pudding, and after Big Mom eats it, the crew manages to get away.
+After their escape, Sanji is pleased that his bounty exceeds Zoro's, but angered at the inclusion of his surname in the poster.
 Sanji is also displeased to receive his own technologically enhanced Raid Suit from his family which grants him the ability to turn invisible.